otrv4/otrv4/otrv4.md

 #### Receiving a TLV type 1 (Disconnect) Message

+If you are using version 4:
   If a TLV type 1 is received in the `START` state, stay in that state, else transition to the START state and [reset the state variables and key variables](#resetting-state-variables-and-key-variables).
 Resetting state variables and key variables

+If you are using version 3:
+  * Transition to 'MSGSTATE_FINISHED'.
+  * Inform the user that its correspondent has closed its end of the private connection.

 ## Socialist Millionaires Protocol (SMP)